 - For a contentious article it’s surprisingly lacking in sources.
 It has a total of 25 footnotes and seven additional readings, none of which are the autobiographies of AIM leaders Dennis Banks and Russell Means.
 I’d like to flesh out the readings and provide additional footnotes, or at least mark passages that need citations added.

 - If possible I’d love to get the government death removed from the article.
 I’ve theoretically begun the process (again) of discussing the death on the talk page for the article, pointing out that the BBC podcast is not a reasonable source for the claim.

 - The article is also entirely devoid of pictures, so I’d really love to find a picture that could meet Wikipedia’s standards for inclusion.
 Unfortunately given that the event occurred in 1973, tracking down a public domain photograph from the event is difficult.

 Image source: xkcd

-This single is mirrored from my Indian Rodeo project, a component of my digital preservation class.
+This post was a component of my digital preservation class.